 (deftopic hello-world ["Hello world!"])

-Line 1 declares the name of a new topic to be defined:
+Line 1 declares the name of a new topic (deftopic) defined in this case as

-Line 3 is a trigger.
-You can think of it as a Boolean expression.
-Here it is empty, meaning that it always returns true.
+Line 3 is a 'trigger'.
+Often this is a Boolean expression.
+As there is no trigger defined, the response always returns 'true'. meaning that it always returns true.

-Line 4 is an action that the bot will take.
+Line 4 is an action that the bot will take as a result of the action in the two lines above.
 Here it says "Hello world!"

-A pair of a trigger and an action is together called a rule.
-When the conditions of the trigger are met and the action is taken by the bot, we say that the rule is fired.
+The pairing of a trigger with an action is known as a rule.
+When the conditions of the trigger are met and the action is taken by the bot, we say that the rule is 'fired'.

-When a rule is fired, its associated followup topics are primed, meaning that these followup topics will be first considered in the bot's quest to come up with something to say.
+When a rule is fired, its associated followup topics are 'primed', and automatically loaded as the first topics to be considered as the bot's suitable response.

 (deftopic hello-world ["Hello world!"] (_ [hello] ["Nice to meet you!"]))

-Line 6 is the action, if triggered, the bot will say "Nice to meet you!"
+Line 6 is the triggered action, In this case, a text response by the bot to reply "Nice to meet you!" to the user.

 (deftopic greeting [hello] ["Nice to meet you!"])